 Skin health benefits of ginseng:

-The majority of studies looking at the health benefits of gingseng is focused on its positive improvement in mental function, sport performance and general wellbeing, but there are some novel studies looking at possible dermatological applications, including melisma and atopic dermatitis
+The majority of studies looking at the health benefits of ginseng is focused on its positive improvement in mental function, sports performance, and general wellbeing, but there are some novel studies looking at possible dermatological applications, including melisma and atopic dermatitis

 Melasma is a common skin condition that affects women.
 Clinically, melasma presents as patches of dark pigmentation around the cheeks, lower eyelids and nose regions.
 It is worsened by UV light, hormones, and even heat.
 One study showed that people taking Korean red ginseng powder for a period of 24-weeks had significant improvement in the level of dark pigmentation and redness.

-Additional studies looked at the effect of ginsenosides on production of melanin or pigmentation in the skin.
-It is thought that ginsenosides were effective in shutting down the pigment producing mechanism in the skin cells.
+Additional studies looked at the effect of ginsenosides on the production of melanin or pigmentation in the skin.
+It is thought that ginsenosides were effective in shutting down the pigment-producing mechanism in the skin cells.

-Another study looked at whether or not Ginseng had the ability to influence scratching behavior in an atopic dermatitis (eczema) animal model.
-Red gingseng was found to significantly inhibit scratching behavior in the animal model .
+Another study looked at whether or not Ginseng had the ability to influence scratching behavior in atopic dermatitis (eczema) animal model.
+Red ginseng was found to significantly inhibit scratching behavior in the animal model.
 The exact mechanism is unknown but it is believed that ginseng attenuated both nerve growth factor expression as well as nerve fiber extension in this model.

-Lastly, another study showed that Korean red ginseng has an immunosuppressive response on skin cells, possibly through reduction of TNF-alpha and IL-8 expression on human keratinocytes .
+Lastly, another study showed that Korean red ginseng has an immunosuppressive response on skin cells, possibly through the reduction of TNF-alpha and IL-8 expression on human keratinocytes.